othyn/go-calendar/README.md

 # Lint the projects code via the project container
 make lint

 # Generate the calendar file into dist/gocal.ics via the project container
 make gen

 # Build the pages site into a static HTML file in pages/dist
 make site

+# Generate the calendar then build the pages site
+make all
 ```

 As for the code itself, `bin/gocal` is the entrypoint of this CLI tool.
 It will bootstrap the Symfony console library